ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement).

 Issuers may produce Signed Statements about different Artifacts under the same Identity.
-Issuers and Verifiers must be able to recognize the Artifact to which the statements pertain by looking at the Signed Statement.
+Issuers and Relying Parties must be able to recognize the Artifact to which the statements pertain by looking at the Signed Statement.
 The `iss` and `sub` claims, within the CWT_Claims protected header, are used to identify the Artifact the statement pertains to.

 See Subject under {{terminology}} Terminology.